youwen5/liminalOS/README.md

 conception of how we interact with our operating systems.

 The more obsessive system tweakers might try a dotfile manager like `chezmoi` or GNU Stow.
-I have not tried these so I make no judgements on their utility, but generally these solutions miss a key feature: they provide the configuration, but don't install the software.
+I have not tried these so I make no judgements on their utility for their intended purpose, but generally these solutions miss a key feature: they provide the configuration, but don't install the software.
 But the software and the configuration are fundamentally tied together; these are not concerns to be